erikryverling/dotfiles/README.md

-My dotfiles and configurations worth sharing
+These are my dotfiles and configurations worth sharing